Cloud adoption is accelerating, even in regulated industries

-The public cloud, once written off as a security Pandora’s Box, is now increasingly perceived as an undeniable business enabler that enhances productivity, efficiency, and ultimately ROI.
+The public cloud, once written off as a security Pandora’s box, is now increasingly perceived as an undeniable business enabler that enhances productivity, efficiency and ultimately ROI.
 This shift of opinion is evident across all verticals and market segments.
-According to our annual Cloud Adoption Report, public cloud adoption has doubled in unregulated industries; the percent of organisations relying on some type of cloud app has jumped from 26 per cent to 50 per cent.
+According to an annual Cloud Adoption Report by cloud access security broker Bitglass, public cloud adoption has doubled in unregulated industries; the per cent of organisations relying on some type of cloud app has jumped from 26 per cent to 50 per cent.

 What is driving this radical turnaround in just about every major industry?
 It turns out, a lot.
 For one, it’s hard to ignore cost-effective tools that are easy to deploy and use, that maximise productivity and that enable employee mobility.
 What’s more, global cloud app vendors such as Microsoft have made it very easy to use the cloud, building out new features exclusively for cloud apps and aggressively pushing migration from on-premises architecture.